Kimberly Querrey Summer Research Program

 If needed, we will work with a selected intern and their mentor to create a more accommodating schedule.

-The application submission period is January 1 to March 1.
+The application submission period is January 1 through March 1.
 The deadline to receive all materials, including transcripts and letters of recommendation, is March 1 at 11:59 PM Central Time.

-We will begin notifying applicants of their status in mid to late March.
+We will notify applicants of their status by April 5.

 The following are required to apply: